rahulvm20/cs_assignment/README.md

 #### Problems faced during the project
-The project is being divided into 3 parts and print GOLDEN RATIO
+The project is being divided into 3 parts
-- Loading and unloading of kernel modules
+- Loading and unloading of kernel modules and print
+- - GOLDEN RATIO PRIME, jiffies, HZ in init() function, print GCD of 3300,24 and print value of
 - Modify the kernel modules to display **jiffies** value at the moment its read using proc file system
 - Modify the kernel module to display **total time elapsed** from loading till unloading the module in **seconds** using jiffies by help of proc file system